Veronica Foster: Later life

-Once the war had ended, men returned back to the workforce, displacing a majority of women who had found careers during the war, including Foster.
+Once the war had ended, men returned to the workforce, displacing a majority of women who had found careers during the war, including Foster.
 Around the year 1943, Foster joined the Canadian band, Mart Kenney and his Western Gentlemen, as their new vocalist.
-Although she was not part of any commercial recordings, the Western Gentlemen and her made appearances on the CBC radio program, 'Sweet and Low,' until 1949.
+Although she was not part of any commercial recordings, the Western Gentlemen and she made appearances on the CBC radio program, 'Sweet and Low,' until 1949.
 There was increased exposure for the band through this program, resulting in tours and recurring performances at the Royal York Hotel in Toronto.

 Through the band, Foster fell in love with George Guerette, the band's trombonist.
 By 1944, Foster decided to depart from Kenney's band.
 She continued to perform with other musical groups, such as the Trump Davidson Orchestra, while also pursuing a career in modeling.
 Foster and Guerrette eventually got married in 1945, settling in Guerette's hometown in Edmundston, N.B.
 Together, they have five children.
 Music played an important role in the Foster-Guerette family, with one of their sons, George Guerrette going into the film industry and also playing the trombone, like his father.
 After Foster's husband's death in 1963, she decided to move back to Toronto.
 There, she changed career paths from a vocalist and model to become a real estate agent.
 She worked as a real estate agent until her death in May, 2000.